eldoy/sirloin/README.md

 // Set the static file directory via the 'files' option, default is 'dist' const app = new Sirloin({ files: 'dist' })

-// Change it to the name of the static file directory const app = new Sirloin({ files: 'public' })
+// Change it to the name of your static files directory const app = new Sirloin({ files: 'public' })

 // Set it to false to disable serving of static files